-- St Nicholas CEVC Primary School recognises that allegations sometimes arise from a differing understanding of the same event, but when they occur, they are distressing and difficult for all concerned.
-We also recognise that many allegations are genuine and there are some adults who deliberately seek to harm or abuse children. - All staff, contractors and volunteers should feel able to raise concerns about poor or unsafe practice and such concerns will always be taken seriously by the senior leadership team. - St Nicholas CEVC Primary School understands the duty to refer to the LADO where it is alleged that anyone working in the school has: - behaved in a way that has harmed a child or may have harmed a child. - possibly committed a criminal offence against or related to a child.

-- behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children. - In depth information regarding staff allegations can be found within our Allegations against Staff policy.
+- St Augustine of Canterbury Catholic Primary School recognises that allegations sometimes arise from a differing understanding of the same event, but when they occur, they are distressing and difficult for all concerned.
+We also recognise that many allegations are genuine and there are some adults who deliberately seek to harm or abuse children. - All staff, contractors and volunteers should feel able to raise concerns about poor or unsafe practice and such concerns will always be taken seriously by the senior leadership team. - St Augustine of Canterbury Catholic Primary School understands the duty to refer to the LADO where it is alleged that anyone working in the school has: - behaved in a way that has harmed a child or may have harmed a child. - possibly committed a criminal offence against or related to a child. - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children. - In depth information regarding staff allegations can be found within our Procedures for Managing Allegations against Staff policy.
+This can be found in the staff room and school office.
 All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school's safeguarding regime.
-The leadership team at St Nicholas CEVC Primary School will take all concerns or allegations received seriously. - If staff have safeguarding concerns, or an allegation is made about another member of staff (including volunteers/supply staff/visitors) posing a risk of harm to children, then: - Allegations should be referred immediately to the Head Teacher or deputy in their absence who will first contact the Local Authority Designated Officer (LADO) to agree further action to be taken in respect of the child and staff member.
-Please refer to the Medway LADO Leaflet if you need further information. - In the event of allegations of abuse being made against the Head Teacher or staff related to the Head Teacher, then staff are advised that allegations should be reported to the Chair of Governors, Mr S Wilson who will contact the LADO in the first instance. - Any member of staff or volunteer who does not feel confident to raise their concerns with the Head Teacher or Chair of Governors should contact the LADO directly on 01634 331065. - The Head Teacher or Chair of Governors will seek advice from the LADO within 24 hours of the alleged incident.
-No member of staff or the Governing Body will undertake further investigations before receiving advice from the LADO. - Where Head Teachers are unsure how to respond, for example if the school is unsure if a concern meets the harm 'thresholds', advice will be sought via the Local Authority Designated Officer (LADO) Enquiry Line and/or the Education Safeguarding Service.
-The school has a legal duty to refer to the Disclosure and Barring Service anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
-The DBS will consider whether to bar the person.
-If these circumstances arise in relation to a member of staff at our school, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or HR.
+The leadership team at St Augustine of Canterbury Catholic Primary School will take all concerns or allegations received seriously. - If staff have safeguarding concerns, or an allegation is made about another member of staff (including volunteers/supply staff/visitors) posing a risk of harm to children, then: - Allegations should be referred immediately to the Head Teacher or deputy in their absence who will first contact the Local Authority Designated Officer (LADO) to agree further action to be taken in respect of the child and staff member.
+Please refer to the Medway LADO Leaflet if you need further information.

+- In the event of allegations of abuse being made against the Headteacher then staff are advised that allegations should be reported to the Chair of Governors who will contact the LADO in the first instance. - Any member of staff or volunteer who does not feel confident to raise their concerns with the Headteacher or Chair of Governors should contact the LADO directly on 01634 331065. - The Headteacher or Chair of Governors will seek advice from the LADO within 24 hours of the alleged incident.
+No member of staff or the Governing Body will undertake further investigations before receiving advice from the LADO. - Where headteachers are unsure how to respond, for example if the school is unsure if a concern meets the harm 'thresholds', advice will be sought via the Local Authority Designated Officer (LADO) Enquiry Line and/or the Education Safeguarding Service has a legal duty to refer to the Disclosure and Barring Service anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
+The DBS will consider whether to bar the person. - If these circumstances arise in relation to a member of staff at our school, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or HR.